ev3dev/grx/README.md

 What OSes does it run on?

-* Currently, it only runs on Linux.
+* Currently, it runs on Linux and macOS.

-What display managers does it work with (X11, Wayland, etc.)?

-* It doesn't.
-It currently is used for Linux console applications.

 Getting Around